TalkingPanda0/TalkingBot/README.md

   `[rewardcolor]` is optional if not provided the reward will have a random color.
 - `!wheel remove [rewardname]` will remove reward `[rewardname]`.
 - `!wheel spin` will spin the wheel.
+- `!wheel weights` will show the current rewards and their weights.
+- `!wheel` will show the current rewards and their percentages.
 # Tags
 `[tags]` can have more than one tag seperated by a space.
 `!tags` will show the current stream tags.